WindowsAzure-TrainingKit-RU/HOL-BuildingAppsWithCaching/HOL.md

 <a name="Ex1Task2" />
 #### Task 2 – Adding a dedicated caching role ####
 In this task, you will add a new worker role that serves as a dedicated cache host.
 All other web roles and worker roles in the Cloud Service will be able to access the Cache service hosted by this role.
-You can set up multiple such dedicated work roles within your Cloud Service.
+You can set up multiple such dedicated worker roles within your Cloud Service.
 In addition, you can also enable Cache service on any of the existing roles and allocate certain percentage of virtual machine memory to be used as cache.

 1. In solution explorer, expand **CloudShop.Azure** node, and then right-click on **Roles**.
-Then, select **Add**->**New Worker Role Project...***.
+Then, select **Add** | **New Worker Role Project...**.

-2. In **Add New Role Project** dialog, select **Cache Worker Role** template.
+1. In **Add New .NET Framework 4.5 Role Project** dialog, select **Cache Worker Role** template.
 Name the role as **CacheWorkerRole**, and then click **Add**.

-  >**Note:** All Cache hosts in your Cloud Service share their runtime states via a Windows Azure Blog Storage.
-By default, a cache work role is configured to use development storage.
-You can change this setting in **Caching** tab on the role property page.
+	>**Note:** All Cache hosts in your Cloud Service share their runtime states via a Windows Azure Blob Storage.
+By default, a cache worker role is configured to use development storage.
+You can change this setting in the **Caching** tab on the role property page.

+1. Press **CTRL + SHIFT + S** to save all the items.

 <a name="Ex1Task3" />
 #### Task 3 – Configuring Session State Using Windows Azure Cache service ####

 In this task, you will change the Session State provider to take advantage of the Windows Azure Cache as the storage mechanism.
 This requires adding the appropriate assemblies to the **CloudShop** project and then updating the corresponding configuration in the **Web.config** file.

-1. In Visual Studio 2012 Express for Web, open **Package manager Console** from **Tools**->**Library package Manager**->**Package Manager Console** menu.
+1. In Visual Studio 2012 Express for Web, open **Package manager Console** from **Tools** | **Library package Manager** | **Package Manager Console** menu.

 1. Make sure that **CloudShop** is selected in the **Default project** drop-down list.
 Issue the following command to install the Nuget package for Cache service: